orendain/DemeoMods/HouseRules_Essentials/README.md

   },
   ```

-- __PieceAbilityListOverriddenRule__: The list of abilities for a ♟️Boardpiece is overridden.
+- __PieceAbilityListOverriddenRule__: The list of abilities for a ♟️BoardPiece is overridden.
   - Board pieces have abilities such as LaySpiderEgg or SpawnCultists.
 This rule allows the lists to be overridden
   - With the right combination of rules, you can turn 🕷️spiderlings into thieves who steal your gold and cards etc
   - Assigning an Ability to a BoardPiece does not necessarily mean that the piece will have a Behaviour to use it.